 Liferay's Logging System

 Liferay uses Log4j extensively to implement logging for nearly every class in the portal.
-If you need to debug something specific while the system is running, you can use the control panel to set logging levels by class dynamically.
+If you need to debug something specific while a system is running, you can use the Control Panel to set logging levels by class dynamically.

-A paginated list of logging categories appears.
+You will then see a paginated list of logging categories.
 These categories correspond to Liferay classes that have log messages in them.
 By default, all categories are set to display messages only if there is an error that occurs in the class.
-This is why you see ERROR displayed in all of the drop-down list boxes on the right side of the portlet.
+This is why you see ERROR displayed in all of the drop down list boxes on the right side of the portlet.

-If you want to set the log level for one of your own classes in a deployed plugin, you can register that class with Liferay to can control the log levels more easily, so long as your class uses Log4J to do its logging.
+If you are working in the extension environment or have created a plugin and want to set the log level for one of your own classes, you can register that class (so long as it uses Log4J to do its logging) with Liferay so that you can control the log levels more easily.

 _log.error("Reindexing " + node.getName(), e1);